-To do well in local search you need to optimize for local keywords in the search results.
+In order to do well in local search, you need to optimize for local keywords in the search results.

 This will require research to determine which keywords are applicable for your pages and locale.
 Use tools like Google’s Keyword Research Tool to help you out.